ethanokamura/perfectline/src/content/cpp-101/pointers.md

 At this point, you might be wondering: When do you _need_ to use pointers
 1. Whenever you are using arrays.
 (You have no choice)
 2. Rarely!
 (You should use `std::vector` instead of arrays most time)
 3. Whenever you are using references.
-(They are really just pointers)
+(They are just pointers)
 4. Often.
 But _smart pointers_ are generally preferable. (more on this later).

 So where, if anywhere, do pointers show up in the STL?